YoelDev/multimail/README.md

 **TOOL DESIGNED TO GOOD PURPOSES, PENTESTS, DON'T BE A CRIMINAL !**

 **MULTIMAIL** work tool, possible use of for marketing / hacking / etc using python3 as a base.
 Send multiple emails to your friends in a very easy to use tool functional in windows / linux...
 NT->in this time just  have official support for latin languages
+**With this tool you can send emails to any email using an email made in gmail as sender**

 ## REQUERIMENTS: